KxSystems/docs/docs/cloud/azure/architecture.md

 author: Sam Tran
 date: November 2021
 ---
-# :kx-brands-azure: Reference architecture for Azure
+# :kx-brands-azure:<br>Reference architecture for Azure

 <!-- Kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system for timeseries analysis.
 Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.
  -->